Attendance allowance for self-employed workers in 2025 or what to do with a sick child

 Treatment by self-employed persons

-It is not generally widely known that you can also insure your sickness benefit.
-You just have to look in the insurance companies’ offers and do some research.
+It is generally not widely known that you can also take out insurance for sickness benefits.
+You just need to look into the offers of insurance companies and do a little research.

 You will then have to be patient and wade through several pages of terms and conditions full of exclusions or exceptions to exclusions.
-In the end, though, you can get insurance that will cover your child’s treatment in the event of illness, or even in a situation where school is closed.
+In the end, though, you can get insurance that will cover your child’s care in the event of illness, or even in a situation where school is closed.
 This is usually tied to your own commercial life, sickness or accident insurance.
+This can supplement the still relatively low nursing allowance from the state.

 Tip for article